Lowering insulin’s cost becomes political football

 Republicans contend those who are uninsured or are covered by high-deductible health plans pay the most out of pocket for insulin and tend to have high levels of catastrophic spending.

-Yale researchers found that among Americans who use insulin, most had Medicare (41.1 percent) or private insurance (35.7 percent).
+Yale researchers found that among Americans who use insulin, most had Medicare (41.1%) or private insurance (35.7%).
 Those with private insurance or no insurance paid the most out-of-pocket for insulin, followed by those with Medicare.

 Grassley also noted that the Democrats' bill did not contain things like accountability or transparency measures for pharmacy benefit managers included in legislation he sponsored and introduced as an amendment.
 He also noted he has pursued other avenues to reduce the costs of insulin, including leading a bipartisan investigation into insulin prices with Sen. Ron Wyden of Oregon, and remains committed to working to lower drug prices.